dlt-hub/dlt/docs/website/docs/user-guides/data-engineering-manager.md

 # II.
 Why dlt is the cheapest most extensive data loading option that scales with your team and usage

-## From simple complex, dlt offers different levels of abstraction to enable and empower your team.

-your analysts/data scientists, data engineers, pipeline/analytics engineers in building:
+## From simple complex, dlt offers different levels of abstraction to enable and empower your analysts/data scientists, data engineers, pipeline/analytics engineers in building:

 ### 1. Single use case driven pipelines